This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Hauptwache Market

 Hauptwache feels like the cool, modern sibling of Römerberg.
-Set in Frankfurt’s shopping district, this market blends traditional wooden stalls with the sleek backdrop of Frankfurt’s urban skyline.
+This is where you’ll find the traditional wooden stalls set against the modern backdrop of Frankfurt’s skyscrapers.
 Such a unique vibe!

 The highlight?
-The wooden pyramid spinning gracefully in the center, topped with festive figures.
+The wooden pyramid slowly spinning in the center, topped with festive figures.
 Oh, and the picture of the mini ferris wheel and Cinderella carriage, at the top of this post?
 They are there too!
-The playful vibe here was infectious, and it was a fun contrast to the old-world charm of Römerberg.

 Obviously, as the name implies, this market is right outside the Hauptwache station.